Convergence of trees with a given degree sequence and of their associated laminations

-As we mentioned earlier, this height estimate is the ingredient missing in our approach to obtain the convergence for the Gromov–Hausdorff–Prokhorov topology.
-Indeed, a close inspection to the proof of \cite[Lemma 25]{Arthur2021} together with \cite[Lemma 14]{Arthur2021} shows \cite[equation (25)]{AldousIII}, which implies that the sequence of discrete height processes of the trees $(\mathbf{t}_{n}, n \geq 1)$ is tight after normalization by $V_{n}/\sigma_{n}$; see \cite[proof of Theorem 20 (ii)]{AldousIII}.
-In particular, under \ref{B1}-\ref{B3}, (\ref{B}) and \cite[Assumption 7]{Arthur2021}, the convergence of the finite-dimensional distributions (Theorem \ref{Theo7}) and the tightness prove the weak convergence of the discrete height process toward the height process of the Inhomogeneous CRT.
-This implies the convergence of the contour function and thus the convergence for the Gromov–Hausdorff–Prokhorov topology; see \cite[Section 1.6]{Legall22005} and \cite{Abraham2013}.
-We do not include here the precise statement and proof details to avoid repeating and using the arguments introduced in \cite{Arthur2021}.
+On the other hand, Blanc-Renaudie \cite[Theorem 7]{Arthur2021} implies, under additional tightness conditions (\cite[Assumption 7]{Arthur2021}), the convergence of $\mathbf{t}_{n}$ for the Gromov–Hausdorff–Prohorov topology.
+To be precise, Blanc-Renaudie provides under those conditions an upper bound for the height of $\mathbf{t}_{n}$, and uses similar estimates to control the Gromov-Hausdorff distance between $\mathbf{t}_{n}^{(q_{n})}$ and $\mathbf{t}_{n}$, for a well-chosen sequence $(q_{n}, n \geq 1)$.
+The height estimate in \cite{Arthur2021} is the ingredient we are missing to prove the tightness of the sequence of discrete trees (i.e., \cite[equation (25)]{AldousIII}), and thus, under some additional technical conditions, the convergence for the Gromov–Hausdorff–Prohorov topology.

-Probably, the proof of the Theorem \ref{Theo2} could be extended to the case $\sum_{i \geq 1} \beta_{i} = \infty $.
-However, this broader setting brings additional technical complications that we decide not to consider in this article.
-For example, one would first have to define the height process of the Inhomogeneous CRT for this case, which has not yet been defined properly.
+A natural question would be to deduce an analogous result to Theorem \ref{Theo2} in the case $\sum_{i \geq 1} \theta_{i} = \infty$ by studying the asymptotic behaviour the height process of the discrete trees.
+This broader setting, however, introduces additional technical complications.
+For instance, defining the height process of the Inhomogeneous CRT in this context remains an open problem.

 Finally, we expect that similar results also hold for forests with given degree sequence.
-This has only been investigated under the assumption of no macroscopic degrees by Lei \cite{Lei2019} and Marzouk \cite{Cyril2019}.
-In particular, they viewed the forest as a single tree by attaching all the roots to an extra root vertex.
+This has only been investigated under the assumption of no large degree vertices by Lei \cite{Lei2019} and Marzouk \cite{Cyril2019}.
+In particular, they view the forest as a single tree by attaching all the roots to an extra root vertex.
 In this framework, the limit is a different continuum tree that is encoded by a certain Brownian first-passage bridge.
-We believe that our approach could be used to extend this result and the results in \cite{Cyril2019} on random planar maps with a given degree sequence.